-Figures.~\ref{QFI shift}(a) and (b) demonstrate the dependence of QFI on the angle deviation $\delta$ under different parity of $n_P$ for a probe ensemble with a moderate size of $N=100$ prepared as the polarized state $|\psi\rangle=|j,-j\rangle_{\rm opt}$.
+Figures~\ref{QFI shift}(a) and (b) show the dependence of QFI on the angle deviation $\delta$ under different parity of $n_P$ for a probe ensemble with a moderate size of $N=100$ prepared as $|\psi\rangle=|j,-j\rangle_{\rm opt}$.
 Due to Eq.~(\ref{optimalFrequency}), they have different $\omega_P$ that is determined by $n_P$.
-The other parameters, including $t_1$, $g_z$, and $g$, are chosen the same as Fig.~\ref{QFI thermal state}.
+The other protocol parameters, including $t_1$, $g_z$, and $g$, are chosen the same as Fig.~\ref{QFI thermal state}.
 As expected from Eq.~(\ref{QFIapp}), QFI takes the peak value nearly $N^2$ around $\delta=0$ and exhibits an approximately symmetric distribution with a small right (left) shift for odd (even) $n_P$.
 For either $n_P$, QFI is insensitive to the angle deviation. $F_Q/N^2$ is found to be larger than $0.988$ even when $|\delta|=0.1$.
-Such an asymptotic Heisenberg-scaling behavior of QFI and its insensitivity to the imperfect encoding direction hold when the probe system starts from a mixed state.
+Such an asymptotic Heisenberg-scaling behavior of QFI and its insensitivity to the imperfect encoding direction hold even if the probe starts from a mixed state.
 In Figs.~\ref{QFI shift}(c) and (d), we choose the thermal state in Eq.~(\ref{thermal state}) with $\beta=1$.
 It is found that $F_Q/N^2\approx0.964$ at $\delta\approx\mp0.01$ for even and odd $n_P$, respectively.
-And when $|\delta|=0.1$, it is still larger than $F_Q/N^2\approx0.956$.
+And when $|\delta|=0.1$, it is still about $F_Q/N^2\approx0.956$.